 But back to your case.
 Start by trying a sliced ginseng - you will learn about its effect by taking a high dose for several days .
 Subsequently, you can reduce the dose with long-term use.
 The experience gained will also allow you to assess the efficacy of other ginseng preparations .

 For hypertension, ginseng is not a completely reliable drug: it sometimes takes and sometimes does not.
 Ginseng also has a certain chance of helping with your back pain .
-However, if your problems do not improve within two weeks, you will know that ginseng does not work with you and it does not make sense to try it further.
+But if your problems do not improve within two weeks, you will know that ginseng does not work with you and it does not make sense to try it further.
 A longer observation time is necessary because ginseng also acts by changing gene expression and it will only manifest after a few days.

 I repeat that the withdrawal of drugs against high blood pressure is by no means necessary.
 I never recommended it on my own initiative, although I do not exclude such a possibility.
 After quitting, they are only asking for some patients suffering from side effects of hypertension medications.
 I emphasize that any changes in the treatment of a serious indication such as hypertension should be approved and directed by a physician.